How to Select and Implement the Right Tools for Mainframe DevOps Transformation

 Step 6: Documenting

 We developed instructions for how to use TestRail within this pipeline, and shared them with our client’s teams.
-These instructions included—in detail—what we had changed and how team members could best use the new tool.
+These instructions describe in detail what we’ve changed and how team members could best use the new tool.

 Step 7: Educating